- Home Inspection Continuing Education in Washington State

 It is these differences that require profession-specific training and continuing education.
 Because there are a lot more differences than similarities between professions even within the same industry, it would be difficult to attempt to transfer and equate courses and specific professional skills to one another, and so they just don’t try.

-Hence, the inability to use continuing education credit from a profession other than the home inspection profession.
+Hence, the inability to use continuing education, CE credit from a profession other than the home inspection profession.

 Can I Use Continuing Education From Another State